KlausJackson/Chat-Room/README.md

 ## Preview

-This is when I run the simple version scripts on the same machine using 3 command prompt windows. <br>
+Preview of the simple version scripts on the same machine using 3 command prompt windows. <br>

 ![Alt Text](example.png)